 16. Long term financial commitment by UNITAID donors: WHO representative reminded the Board members of the fundamental principle of matching commitments.
 He stated that external commitments can not exceed available resources.
 He also re-defined available resources as all funds committed to UNITAID through MOU and not only funds available in cash.
-Board members agreed on the necessity to have an official written document from WHO and UNITAID describing precisely what constitutes long-term financial commitment for the WHO Treasury.
+Board members agreed on the necessity to have an official written document from WHO and UNITAID.
 Such document shall be sent to the Board members in the coming weeks and will be commented by them.